 List of Tables & Figures

 It won’t make sense for every master’s thesis to include a list of tables and figures.
 However, they can make a huge difference in the quality of the presentation of some students’ work.
-This especially goes for students whose research relied heavily on statistical data, surveys, digital humanities analysis tools, empirical data, and lab results.
+This is true especially for students whose research relied heavily on statistical data, surveys, digital humanities analysis tools, empirical data, and lab results.
 When there’s a lot of data that you quantified, the best way to represent that to your readers is often through tables and figures.

 For examples of data visualization for both quantitative and qualitative researchers, check out Auraria Library’s Research Guides.